vessels-tech/pisp-1/docs/transaction_callback/README.md

 5. How tightly or loosely coupled should the different listeners be?
   - Should the listener for `transferId=9876` _know_ about the listener for `transferRequestId=1234`?

+6. Should this all be on the Notifications topic?
+Or should there be some division of topics?
+  - I don't want to burden the ml-api-adapter's notifications topic handler with extra notifications
+  - We can make use of existing different group ids...

 ## TODO: